 Overview of Dublin

-In the Irish capital of Dublin, one of the major things on the bucket list is the Irish atmosphere, which is reflected in the famous Irish pubs with Irish music.
+Dublin is the capital of the Republic of Ireland, where one of the major things on the bucket list is the Irish atmosphere, which is reflected in the famous Irish pubs with Irish music.
 It is part of Ireland that you must remember to bring home from the green island, and you will also find many nice sights, monuments and museums in and around the capital,

 Dublin, however, is also much more than pubs and coziness in the centrally located Temple Bar district.
 This includes the Vikings’ historical settlement, the elegant and intellectual environment of Trinity College, the large shopping districts, the green, Georgian 18th-century parks in the middle of the city, and of course the famous statue of Molly Malone.